jshafto/midst-app/README.md

 - [x] fix slider values (maxStep is off by 1)
 - [x] should switch to edit mode when you are in replay mode and make a new file
+- [x] start of slider overlaps with play button

 ### Style